-The CO Alarm in your coach may either be powered by a 9-volt battery or 12-volt coach power (depending on model), and has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
-It will detect CO gas from any combustion source, such as the furnace, gas range/oven, water heater, refrigerator, chassis engine, and electric generator engine.
+Your motorhome is equipped with a Carbon Monoxide (CO) Alarm, which has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
+It will detect CO gas from any combustion source such as the furnace, gas range/oven, water heater, refrigerator, chassis engine, and electric generator engine.

-To reduce the risk of carbon monoxide poisoning, test this alarms operation after the coach has been in storage, before each trip, and at least once per week during use by pressing the Test/Reset button on the alarm.
+To reduce the risk of carbon monoxide poisoning, test this alarms operation after the motorhome has been in storage, before each trip, and at least once per week during use by pressing the Test/Reset button on the alarm.